A adventure trilogy by Gordon Korman.

 Things quickly go awry when their captain goes overboard, the first mate abandons them, the boat sinks, and they end up marooned on an island and are forced to live off the land, alone.

 Or are they?
-What if the other group is more dangerous than the idea of never leaving the island?
+What if the other group on the island is more dangerous than leaving it?

 Tropes In this Work Include:

 - Aww, Look!
-They Really Do Love Each Other: Lyssa when she finds out Will is missing, and again after he gets shot.
+They Really Do Love Each Other: Siblings, not romantically.
+Lyssa when she finds out Will is missing, and again after he gets shot.

-- Crazy Enough to Work: the plan for getting of the island.
+- Crazy Enough to Work: The plan for getting off the island.

 - Deserted Island: Type II.